asciidoctor/asciidoctor/README.md

 [issues]: https://github.com/erebor/asciidoctor/issues

 ## Submitting an Issue
 We use the [GitHub issue tracker][issues] to track bugs and features.
 Before submitting a bug report or feature request, check to make sure it hasn't already been submitted.
 When submitting a bug report, please include a [Gist][] that includes any details that may help reproduce the bug, including your gem version, Ruby version, and operating system.

 Most importantly, since asciidoctor is a text processor, reproducing most bugs requires that we have some snippet of text on which asciidoctor exhibits the bad behavior.

-Ideally, a bug report should include a pull request with failing specs.
+An ideal bug report would include a pull request with failing specs.

 [gist]: https://gist.github.com/